westpoint-robotics/ColorPAL/README.md

         |   readmemdl.rtf

 ```
-5. Restart Arduino IDE to check if the newly added 'ColorPAL' library has been detected.
-If it has been successfully imported, you must be able to see 'testPAL' as an example sketches under `Files -> Examples -> ColorPAL`
+5. Restart Arduino IDE and check if the newly added 'ColorPAL' library has been detected.
+If it has been successfully imported, you must be able to see 'testPAL' as an example sketche under `Files -> Examples -> ColorPAL`